← All posts

 This has a consequence that most companies aren’t ready for: when AI scales your output, the traditional role hierarchy breaks down.
 A go-to-market lead who can ship code, write copy, analyze data, and deploy infrastructure isn’t a marketer — they’re an operator.
 Same for engineering.
 Same for product.

-The Salesforce moment for AI
+The Salesforce moment for revenue AI

 Before Salesforce, CRM was an enterprise project.
 Six-figure implementations.
 Months of consulting.
 IT departments as gatekeepers.
 A company with 50 employees couldn’t touch it.

 Salesforce changed that.
 They put CRM in a browser and charged by the seat.
-Suddenly any business with a credit card could manage their customer relationships like an enterprise.
+Suddenly any business with a credit card could manage their revenue relationships like an enterprise.
 It wasn’t just a pricing change — it was a democratization of capability.

 That’s the Salesforce moment.
 Not just cheaper — accessible.